 "ALS is a progressive nervous system disease that destroys motor neuron cells and leads to worsening disability and death," Kouri says.
 "Early symptoms may include tripping or bumping into things, clumsiness or hand weakness, difficulty holding small objects, and muscle cramps or twitching."

 If you notice pain or tenderness around a red area, typically on your leg or arm, Kouri says it's worth visiting the doctor because this could be a sign of necrotizing fasciitis, a rare but deadly bacterial infection that attacks the skin, the fat beneath the skin, and the fascia overlying the muscle.

 No symptom hides in plain sight more effectively than fatigue.
-That's why you need to trust your instincts when it comes to this symptom.
-If you consistently feel unrefreshed after getting eight hours of sleep or you're so exhausted it's nearly impossible to function, it could be a symptom of deadly illnesses like cancer, diabetes, or heart disease.
+That's why you need to trust your instincts on what you know about your body.
+You should also make sure to not overlook the issue if you are consistently feeling exhausted despite getting eight hours of sleep or you're finding it difficult to function due to your lack of energy.
+This may mean your fatigue may be a sign of a serious health issue like cancer, diabetes, or heart disease.

-Bruising or Bleeding Easily
+Bruising or bleeding easily

 Some people naturally bruise more easily than others, but if you notice bruises appearing more frequently or easily than they used to, it could also be a sign of leukemia.